Gisele Bündchen would have been seen crying on the streets of New York amid the crisis in her marriage

 The top model would not have liked the situation and, therefore, traveled alone to her mansion in Costa Rica, in the Caribbean.
 This week, she broke her silence about her concerns in an interview with the magazine. shereleased by the press on Tuesday, 13.

-“It is a very violent sport.
-We have children and I would like my husband to be more present.
+“It’s a very violent sport.
+We have kids and I wish my husband would be more present.
 We’ve had this conversation several times, but I feel like we have to make decisions that work for each of us.
-He needs to follow the path of your happiness too.
-I did my part, which is always being close to him for support,” he declared.
+He needs to follow the path of his happiness too. .
+I did my part, which is always being close to him to support him”, he declared.
 “I moved to Boston and focused on creating a cocoon, a loving environment for my kids to grow up and be there supporting him and his dreams.”

 After this interview, Gisele would have been quite disappointed with the coverage.
 “Gisele wanted the story to be about her career and her environmental work, but all the media focus was on her quotes about Tom,” said a person close to the couple.